 Vaccinex has global commercial and development rights to pepinemab, and is sponsor of the SIGNAL and SIGNAL-AD studies in Huntington’s and Alzheimer’s disease.

 Whether you need Antibody Discovery, Complex Membrane Antigens, Target Identification, or Protein Optimization, our ActivMAb® Discovery services offer unique solutions to assist in your Drug Discovery and Development projects.

 Let us help you move faster from bench to clinic.

 Vaccinex has developed a fusion protein technology to enable the direct incorporation of multipass membrane proteins such as GPCRs and ion channels into the membrane of a mammalian virus.
 This method recovers the protein of interest naturally expressed in the mammalian cell derived membrane, and does not require complex manipulations to generate properly folded protein.
 The technology can be applied using multiple different cell types in order to maximize protein expression and to provide for any necessary chaperones.
 Antigen expressing virus can be readily purified and used for antibody selection employing either in vitro display or in vivo immunization methods.

-Vaccinex has developed an antibody discovery platform that enables efficient mammalian cell-based expression for expression of large and diverse libraries of high affinity, full-length human monoclonal antibodies on the surface envelope of a mammalian virus and the cell surface membrane of the infected cell.
-This allows us to combine the advantages of virus panning and cell sorting into one seamless selection process.
-This technology enables the rapid selection of 1010 antibody combinations and thus selection of high affinity leads with varied frameworks that recognize multiple epitopes.
-We believe selected antibodies are ideally suited for development because they have already passed mammalian cell quality control during the selection process.
+We use a similar fusion protein strategy with our antibody discovery platform that enables efficient mammalian cell based expression of a library of human antibodies in full length IgG format on the surface of both the mammalian virus and infected cell.
+The platform combines the advantages of virus panning and cell sorting into one seamless selection process.
+This technology enables the rapid selection of >1010 antibody combinations and thus selection of high affinity leads with varied frameworks that recognize multiple epitopes.
+The selected antibodies are ideally suited for development because they have already passed mammalian cell quality control during the selection process.